 Playgrounds are a place of fun and excitement where children can physically challenge themselves and make new friends, but they also present risks and hidden dangers.

-My Child Was Injured at School -- Who is Liable?
+My Child Was Injured at School—Who is Liable?

 Can a School District Be Sued for Injuries to Students?

-The school district may be legally responsible for your child's injuries, but you can't usually file a lawsuit right off the bat.
+A school district may be legally responsible for your child's injuries, but you can't usually file a lawsuit right off the bat.

 Parental Responsibility Laws and Personal Injury